 To avoid delays in progression towards a degree, students should take the GEA exam as soon as they have earned a total of 45 or more credit hours.
 All UCM students who have earned a total of 45 or more credit hours will receive a personal message on MyCentral directing them to take the GEA exam.
 Transfer students with at least 45 credit hours should test during their second semester at UCM.

 Is there a consequence for not testing?

 Yes!
-Students who have earned a total of 45 or more credit hours and who fail to test will have a TC HOLD placed on the students’ academic account.
+Students who have earned a total of 45 or more credit hours and who fail to test will have a TC HOLD placed on their academic account.
 The TC HOLD will prevent students from enrolling in future semester courses until the GEA has been taken.

 When will the TC HOLD be removed?